I’m getting a puppy! What products should I get? (Under $500)

 Licky mat

-Licky mats and Kongs are perfect for when puppies have had a chance to play and run around, as well as use their brain to learn new tricks, try out new puzzles and other mentally stimulation games.
+Licky mats and Kongs are perfect for when puppies have had a chance to play and run around, as well as use their brain to learn new tricks and try out new puzzles, and other mental stimulation games.
 They're not the best at providing much of a challenge for smart dogs, so be sure to use them to help your puppy lick, relax and mellow out.

 Kongs/chew toys It's no secret that dogs need to chew, especially when they're still growing.
 This helps them feel better, soothe and relax.
 And just like licky mats, it's best to provide them when your dog is feeling mellow and n needs to just have something to nibble on, before a nap or bedtime.